-At the start of the film, we meet Willie Brisling (Stan), and his fiance Nellie, played by Viola Richard, appearing here for the first time with the boys and indeed on screen.
-Viola, born Evelyn Viola Richard, was born in Hamilton, Ontario, Canada on 26th January, 1904 and would go on to be a familiar face in the early Laurel-Hardy comedies, appearing in five silent shorts and also later with a small walk on part in their 1935 classic Tit For Tat.
-Although Ms. Richard didn’t have an extensive film career, she did appear in fourteen Roach comedies, one particular appearance worthy of note, according to an excellent biographical article written by BRad Farrell, reproduced in The Laurel & Hardy Magazine, Vol.8.
+At the start of the film, we meet sweethearts, Willie Brisling (Stan), and his fiance Nellie, played by Viola Richard.
+Born in Hamilton, Ontario, Canada on 26th January 1904 as Evelyn Viola Richard, this picture was her movie debut.
+She would go on to be a familiar face in the early Laurel-Hardy comedies, appearing in five silent shorts and also later with a small walk-on part in their 1935 classic Tit For Tat.
+Although Ms. Richard didn’t have an extensive film career, she did appear in fourteen Roach comedies, one particular appearance worthy of note, according to an excellent biographical article written by Brad Farrell, reproduced in The Laurel & Hardy Magazine, Vol.8.
 No.4, is Charley Chase’s 1928 silent short, ‘Limousine Love’.

 “Charles Althoff, known on most of all the leading vaudeville stages in the country as a Yankee fiddler, will make his debut in pictures under the Hal Roach banner.
 He is contracted for one picture to play opposite to Stan Laurel”.

-The story begins with Stan, flirting with Nellie and there’s a delightful part where his childish embarrassment at kissing his fiancee’s cheek sends him whirling around the room, falling over everything in sight and rolling all over the bed in glee.
-This is still the Stan Laurel of his solo series, still unsure of his character, still moving around the screen at a fast tempo.
-Having said that, there is a sense that his character development is continuing to progress and we can see more of the ‘Stanley’ mannerisms including the big trademark smiles and also quite a bit of his animated crying routine.
+The story begins with Stan, flirting with Viola and there’s a delightful part where his childish embarrassment at kissing his fiancee’s cheek sends him whirling around the room, falling over everything in sight and rolling all over the bed in glee.
+As mentioned earlier, this is still the Stan Laurel of his solo series, still unsure of his character, still moving around the screen at a fast tempo.
+Having said that, there is a sense that his character development is continuing to progress and we there are a few of what would become the ‘Stanley’ mannerisms on display, including the big trademark smiles and also quite a bit of his animated crying routine.

-The captain decides he’s going to take Nellie with him back to his boat and he drags her away to the dock, where his ship awaits, whilst Stan bravely gives chase.
-There follows another laugh-out-loud moment, when, in his attempts to stop the kidnap of his fiancee, the captain grabs hold of Stan and throws him around like a rag doll (Stan was substituted for something very much like a rag doll in mid-scene and the effect is obvious, but still very funny).
+The captain grabs Viola and decides to take her with him back to his boat and he drags her away to the dock, where his ship awaits.
+Stan bravely gives chase and there follows another laugh-out-loud moment, when, in his attempts to stop the kidnap of his fiancee, the captain grabs hold of Stan and throws him around like a rag doll.
+Stan’s body is substituted for something very much like a rag doll in mid-scene and the effect is obvious, but still very funny.

-By chance he finds a box full of dressing up clothes (probably an essential item for rough and tough sailors back in the day!!) and he quickly hatches a plan.
-He dresses up as woman and using his ‘allure’ (these sailors MUST have been away at sea for a LONG time), to trick them into following him to a quiet corner of the boat where he smacks them over the head and they wind up being thrown overboard.
+By chance, he finds a box full of dressing-up clothes (clearly an essential item for rough and tough sailors back in the day!!) and he quickly hatches a plan.
+He dresses up as a woman and using his ‘allure’ (these sailors MUST have been away at sea for a LONG time), he tricks them into following him to a quiet corner of the boat where he smacks them over the head and they wind up being thrown overboard.

-It’s during this sequence that Stan and Babe do get to share one scene together, in which Hardy, who has also been seduced by Stan’s drag act, does his best to woo him/her.
+It’s during this sequence that Stan and Babe do get to share their one and only scene together.
+Hardy, who has also been seduced by Stan’s drag act, does his best to woo him.
 There’s a nice bit of ‘business’ between the boys during this exchange and this scene really stands out and is a joy to watch, with both actors playing the parts brilliantly.
-Although Babe’s character is nowhere near ‘our Ollie’, his performance is superb and it’s great to get a chance to see him use different aspects of his acting skills opposite Stan.
+Although Babe’s bully is nowhere near the Ollie character, his performance is superb and it’s great to get a chance to see him use different aspects of his acting skills opposite Stan.

-Stan succeeds in fooling Hardy and quickly skips away from him.
+Stan succeeds in fooling Hardy and quickly skips away.
 He then, once again, uses his womanly ways to attract the attention of the roguish Captain, coyly waving to him through a porthole and he gains access to the captain’s cabin, where his intended is being held against her will.

-The culmination of the film ends with the surprise appearance of another familiar and much loved face in the Laurel and Hardy world, Anita Garvin making her very first appearance of many with the boys, playing the role of the captain’s jealous wife.
+The culmination of the film ends with the surprise appearance of another familiar and much-loved face in the Laurel and Hardy world, Anita Garvin, also making her very first appearance of many with the boys, playing the role of the captain’s jealous wife.
 As usual, Garvin takes a great part and comes across as very fearsome indeed.

 With eleven appearances alongside Laurel and Hardy, Anita Garvin is, without question, a firm favourite amongst the team’s fans and with good reason.
 Born on 11th February, 1906 in New York, she began her career on stage as a Mack Sennett bathing beauty.
 Her film debut came in 1924 at the Christie studio and she first worked with Stan in 1925, during his time with producer Joe Rock where they appeared in two films together, ‘The Snow Hawk’ and ‘The Sleuth’.
 Sadly, according to author Rob Stone, although stills do exist of her in character and on set, illness prevented Anita from completing her scenes in ‘The Snow Hawk’, and she was replaced by another actress, Julie Leonard.